3.6.1. Rules for drawing places (organizations)

 If it's already public knowledge that a particular item in the “Location” category will be built, then you can draw this item when it is under construction, but you can only enter the name if you have an official document attesting to the building's name.

-If an organization that closed down occupied the whole territory of a building that is not in use at the moment, then you should assign the building the Abandoned value for the Condition attribute (see point 4.2.2.
+If a closed organization completely occupied a building that is not currently in use, the building should be assigned the value Abandoned under the Condition attribute (see Cl.
+4.2.2.
 Condition).

 If an organization moved to a new address, then you should create a new map item of the “Locations” category.